 The President shall present a Presidential Address at the Annual Meeting.

+The President shall select speakers for Presidential Invited Address series of the Annual Meeting.

+The President, along with the Immediate Past-President and the President-Elect, shall evaluate applications for Fellow status and appoint new Fellows.

-The President or his designee shall, along with the Secretary, count nomination and election ballots, as well as the ballots in any referenda submitted to the membership.
+The President or their designee shall, along with the Executive Officer, count nomination and election ballots, as well as the ballots in any referenda submitted to the membership.

 Section 6.
 President-Elect.
 The President-Elect shall assist the President in managing and supervising all the affairs and personnel of the Corporation, discharge all the usual functions of a vice president of a corporation, and shall have such other powers and duties as these By-Laws or the Council may prescribe.
-The President-Elect shall assume the office of President Elect at the close of the annual meeting of the Corporation in the year of his or her election.
+The President-Elect shall assume the office of President Elect at the close of the annual meeting of the Corporation in the year of their election.
 The President-Elect shall succeed to the office of the President at the close of the Annual Meeting of the Council in the following year.
 If because of death, resignation, or other reason the President cannot fulfill the duties of the office, the Council may designate the President-Elect as President and may fill the vacant President-Elect office by either appointing the candidate who received the second largest number of votes in the most recent election for President-Elect or through a new election.
 The Council shall choose the alternative which, in its judgment, best reflects the will of the membership.

 Section 7.
 Immediate Past-President.
 The Immediate Past-President shall act as President in the event of the President’s absence or inability to perform duties, until such time as the President is able to resume the duties of that office or until such time as the office of President is filled.